Tbilisi Entry Requirements

 Prohibited Items

-- Weapons and ammunition - without proper permits and licenses
+- Weapons and ammunition without proper permits - requires special authorization

 Restricted Items

-- Professional camera/video equipment - may require temporary import permit for commercial use
+- Professional filming equipment - may require permits for commercial use

 Health Requirements